noahknapen/PacketWorld/README.md

 # Assignment 1 B
 The assignment_1_B solution extends the assignment_1_A solution.
 The SimpleBehaviour has been divided in five different behaviours and corresponding BehaviourChange classes have been implemented.
 An overview scheme can be found in the assignment_1_B folder.
 Furthermore, a graph-based approach was implemented to optimize the movements of the agent.

+# Assignment 2
+In assignment_2 solution takes into account the agents with a battery and accordingly the charging stations.
+An agent now moves towards the charging station whenever it is not able to perform one of the available tasks and its battery level is too low.
+Furthermore, an emergency communication approach was implemented to avoid agents from running out of battery when different agents want to charge at the same time.

+# Assignment 3
+In assignment_3 coloured agents are handled.
+The agents are now only able to deliver packets of their own colour.
+Besides, priority packets were implemented in order to handle blocked paths to destinations.

 ## Final notes

 - To quickly get started, make sure to take a look at the example implementation provided in the configuration file `configfiles/behaviors/wander.txt` and the java source file `src/main/java/agent/behavior/wander/Wander.java`.